Overview

 There are on average 0.76 active vehicles per person, against a national average of 0.66.

-The town centre and its medieval streets can easily be reached on foot from the train station.
+Agrigentoโs historic centre and medieval streets are compact and walkable, easily reached on foot from the train station at Piazza Marconi.